 This course presents some major dimensions of human experience as reflected in art, music, literature, philosophy, and history.
 Topics include the search for identity, the quest for knowledge, the need for love, the individual and society, and the meaning of life.
 Upon completion, students should be able to recognize interdisciplinary connections and distinguish between open and closed questions and between narrative and scientific models of understanding.
-This course is intended for all Associate degree programs.
-This course may satisfy the SACS humanities requirement. (on demand)
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in humanities/ fine arts. (on demand)